-Car manufacturers are rushing to offer scrappage and part-exchange allowances for the last four months of 2017, as well as a range of finance offers.
-But unlike the government scrappage scheme in 2009/10, not all of the 2017 scrappage schemes are created equal.
+Car manufacturers are offering their own scrappage and part-exchange allowances as we work our way through the first half of 2018, as well as a range of other car finance offers.
+But unlike the government scrappage scheme in 2009/10, not all of the 2018 scrappage schemes are created equal.

-Toyota has become the latest manufacturer to offer a scrappage scheme for customers part-exchanging an older car on a new vehicle.
+Suzuki has become the latest car manufacturer in the UK to offer a scrappage scheme for older part-exchange vehicles against a selection of new models.

 Renault has launched a range of 0% APR interest-free PCP and HP finance offers on selected new vehicles for the rest of 2017.

 Dacia has extended its free two-year extended warranty offer to customers who buy a new Dacia model on a PCP or HP car finance package until January.

 Skoda has announced a range of deposit contributions and PCP finance offers on selected models for orders placed between now and the end of the year.

 Lexus has joined the large number of car manufacturers now offering a scrappage scheme offer on selected models in its range.

 Lexus has announced a £2,000 deposit contribution for its hybrid models when bought using a personal contract purchase (PCP).